Franklin by the Numbers

 Aldi: Another National Brand Arrives

 Aldi confirmed a new Franklin location at 10001 W. Church Street, set to open in 2026.
-From Costco to Aldi, national grocery brands across the market spectrum are choosing Franklin — because the growth and rooftop numbers justify the investment.
-These retailers study population trends, household density, and spending data before they build.
-They keep choosing Franklin.
+From Costco to Aldi, national grocery brands across the market spectrum are choosing Franklin.
+National grocery retailers evaluate population trends, household density, and spending data when selecting locations.

 Opening 2026